bnquynhnhu/bnquynhnhu.github.io/_posts/2021-02-03-2A-get-data-in-powerbi.md

     <td>x</td>
   </tr>
 </table>

+- Connect to data in Azure Analysis Services:
+There are two options to connect:
+  * Import
+  * Connect live: keep the data and DAX calculations in their original location, without having to import them all into Power BI.
+When data is refreshed in the AAS, Power BI reports will immediately be updated, *without initiating a Power BI refresh schedule*.
+This process can improve the timeliness of the data in your report.

+An acceptable alternative is to import all data from different sources into AAS and then use a live connection.
+Using this approach, the data modeling and DAX measures are all performed in one place, and it's a much simpler and easier way to maintain your solution.

+**Note: Direct Query doesn't exist when connecting to AAS cubes.**

 # VII.
 Select a storage mode
 The three different types of storage modes you can choose from: